mzy2240/ESA/docs/joss/paper.md

 visualization.
-- ESA is used by an ongoing research project entitled "Contingency Analysis Based on Graph Theory Concepts and Line Outage Distribution Factor".
-In this project ESA is leveraged to extract the topology of the power system model, to compute the LODF matrix and also to validate the proposed algorithm.
+- ESA is used by an ongoing research project entitled "Contingency Analysis Based on Graph Theory Concepts and Line Outage Distribution Factor" (LODF).
+In this project, ESA is leveraged to extract the topology of the power system model and obtain the LODF matrix.
 - TODO: Add more

 # Acknowledgements